Two (Dubstar album)

 Two is the fifth studio album by British band Dubstar.
 It was released on 6 May 2022 on the Northern Writes label.

 The album features Sarah Blackwood on vocals and Chris Wilkie on guitar, keyboards and programming.
+It was produced by Stephen Hague, who also plays bass and keyboards on the album.
 The first of five singles from the album was "Hygiene Strip", which is about the COVID-19 lockdown that was in place while the album was recorded.
 The album reached number 86 in the UK Albums Chart, which was the highest chart position for the group since the Goodbye album in 1997.